lcmpbll/SponegBobCustomersRestaurants.Solution/README.md

 <details>
 <summary><strong>Initial Setup</strong></summary>
 <ol>
-<li>Copy the git repository url: https://github.com/GarrettHays/BestRestaurants.Solution
+<li>Copy the git repository url: https://github.com/lcmpbll/SponegBobCustomersRestaurants.Solution
 <li>Open a shell program and navigate to your desktop.
 <li>Clone the repository for this project using the "git clone" command and including the copied URL.
-<li>While still in the shell program, navigate to the root directory of the newly created file named "BestRestaurants.Solution".
+<li>While still in the shell program, navigate to the root directory of the newly created file named "BikiniBottomCustomers.Solution".
-<li>From the root directory, navigate to the "BestRestuarants" directory.
+<li>From the root directory, navigate to the "BikiniBottomCustomers" directory.
 <li>Move onto "SQL Workbench" instructions below to re-create database necessary to run this project.
 <br>
 </details>